 HOW TO MAKE A KETO BLUEBERRY SMOOTHIE?

-As I stated before, I’m not on a ketogenic diet, but dealing with hormone imbalance I learned that healthy fats and low-sugar fruits should become a staple in my kitchen.
+I’m not on a ketogenic diet but, while dealing with hormone imbalance, I learned that healthy fats and low-sugar fruits should become a staple in my kitchen.

-Many of my recipes can be considered keto or low-carb, but what I really aim is to stay away from sugar, eat healthy monounsaturated fats that support the hormone production (home made mixed nut butters is never missing from my kitchen), antioxidants-packed fruits and veggies and fermented foods to replenish the gut microbiome on a daily basis.
+Many of my recipes can be considered keto or low-carb, but what I really aim is to stay away from sugar.
+I also eat healthy monounsaturated fats that support the hormone production (home made mixed nut butter is never missing from my kitchen), antioxidants-packed fruits, veggies and fermented foods to replenish the gut microbiome on a daily basis.

-So, making a blueberry smoothie or any other berry smoothie always involves blending fresh or frozen berries, plant yogurt or Greek yogurt, homemade nut butter, plant milk and definitely chia or flaxseeds for fibres.
+Making a blueberry smoothie or any other berry smoothie always involves blending fresh or frozen berries, plant yogurt or Greek yogurt, homemade nut butter, plant milk and definitely chia or flaxseeds for fibers.

 Sometimes I add a vegan protein powder (hemp or pea), and a bit of honey or banana.